rollschild/learn-rust/README.md

 ### `trait`

 - Allowing multiple types to implement a certain `trait` enables code reuse and allows the Rust compiler to perform **zero-cost abstraction**
+  - by not adding extra data around values within `strcut`s
 - `println!`, `print!`, `write!`, `writeln!`, `format!`
   - rely on `Display` and `Debug` traits
   - `{}`